greenelab/cimr-d/doc/contributing.md

 ## data_file

-`data_file` variable is a superset of variables describing the dataset.
+`data_file` key is a superset of keys describing the dataset.

 | argument                    | description                              |